10 Money Saving Tips (that actually work)

 I needed a new hot water heater a few months ago.

-I scheduled 2 companies to come and give me an estimate at the exact same time.
+I scheduled 2 companies to come out and give me an estimate at the exact same time.

-Both of the guys sat in their trucks waiting for me to make a decision after providing their estimate.
+Both of the guys sat in their trucks waiting for me to make a decision after providing their estimate stating they'd each "give me the best deal".

 In the end, one company was $500 cheaper than the other.